Table of Contents

 None

-In Python, None is special constant in Python that represent the absence of value or null value.
+In Python, None is a special constant Python that represents the absence of value or null value.
 It is the object of its own data type.

 >>> x = None